 A 500 hour teacher training course from the British Wheel of Yoga, governing body for yoga in England.

-NEW COURSE: A new course will commence in April 2018
+NEW COURSE: A new course anticipated to commence in September 2019

 The British Wheel of Yoga is the Governing Body of Yoga in the UK as recognised by Sport & Recreation Alliance (formally Sport England).
 For over 50 years it has promoted the practice and enjoyment of yoga for all.